Interviews & Assessments

 Behavioural Interview Preparation

-- Think back over your past experiences for examples that illustrate your competencies and successes
+- Find examples from your past experiences that illustrate your competencies and successes

 - Prepare your best examples of how you have demonstrated the competency